Northlake Divorce Lawyer

 As you and your spouse navigate the process of filing for a divorce, whether or not the divorce is contested or uncontested will have a significant impact on the process.
 If your divorce is uncontested, it means that you and your spouse are in agreement about all issues in the divorce.
 If your divorce is contested, on the other hand, this means that you and your spouse are in disagreement about one or more issues in the divorce, such as the custody of your children, division of your property, or whether or not alimony will be part of the divorce settlement.

 If your divorce is contested, you may want to consider working with a mediator to resolve the contested issues.
-If mediation is unsuccessful, you’ll need an attorney to assist in the upcoming litigation process.
-Our lawyers can provide divorce litigation representation.
+If divorce mediation is unsuccessful, you’ll need an attorney to assist in the upcoming litigation process.
+Our divorce lawyers can provide divorce litigation representation.

 Filing for a Divorce